 Georgia personal injury laws divide damages into three basic categories: economic damages, non-economic damages, and punitive damages.

-Economic damages represent your financial expenses after a car crash and include:
+Economic damages represent your financial expenses after a collision and include:

 - Past and future medical expenses